Pirates vs. Giants Player Props Betting Odds

-Oddsmakers have set player props for Bryan Reynolds and others when the San Francisco Giants visit the Pittsburgh Pirates at PNC Park on Friday at 7:05 PM ET.
+Bryan Reynolds and LaMonte Wade Jr are two of the players with prop bets for the taking when the Pittsburgh Pirates and the San Francisco Giants square off at PNC Park on Saturday (beginning at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!